jasonraimondi/jasonraimondi.com/content/posts/2017-08-22-configure-ssl-lets-encrypt-nginx-docker.md

 ### 5. Include Let’s Encrypt Default Location

-Include a Let’s Encrypt default location out of the webroot.
+Include a Let’s Encrypt default location out of the web root.

 Inside of the docker image, this should be located at: